tylerstallworth15-ship-it/Task-Management-App/README.md

 In this project, I created a simple task management app using HTML, CSS, and JavaScript.
 One of the hardest parts was making sure the tasks on the page always matched what was actually saved.
 I fixed this by storing all the tasks in one array and using a renderTasks() function to update the display every time something changed.
 Another challenge was figuring out how to automatically mark tasks as overdue.
 I compared each task’s deadline to the current date, and if it was past due and not completed, I updated its status to “Overdue.”
 I also had to learn how to properly use localStorage and JSON so the tasks would stay after refreshing.

+Small note: JavaScript would not work at the top of html.
+It did work once I placed it at the bottom